Call Center Leader Job Interview Questions

 • Responsibilities: Manages staffing requirements to meet operational needs.
 Uses forecasting to schedule staff, monitors real-time adherence, and adjusts resources as needed.

-• KPIs: Schedule Adherence, Forecast Accuracy, Shrinkage Rate, and Agent Turnover Rate.
+• KPIs: Schedule Adherence, Forecast Accuracy, Shrinkage Rate, and Call Center Turnover Rate.

 Training and Development Manager